Gilbert189/nBASIC/README.md

 # nBASIC: a really, really basic BASIC interpreter

 The name derives from [uBASIC](http://dunkels.com/adam/ubasic/) from Adam Dunkels.
-Since u means micro, I named it nBASIC for nano BASIC.
+Since u might mean micro, I named it nBASIC for nano BASIC.
 That means this BASIC is even more basic then it already is.

 I made this as a challenge to myself that didn't know how to code an interpreter the traditional way.
 Also, this is non-interactable.
 ## Syntax: